Frequently Asked Questions

 - The City DOT and its Contractors will take all steps necessary to ensure a safe construction site environment for local residents, pedestrians and vehicles.

-- Noise levels will increase within the project area.
-Contractors will make every effort to reduce noise.
-There will be no work between 7:00 p.m. and 7:30 a.m., no work on Sundays, and noise limitations exist for Special Events.
+- There will be no work between 7:00 p.m. and 7:00 a.m., no work on Sundays, and noise limitations exist for Special Events.

 - Other public safety activities include a pre-construction survey of all buildings and structures adjacent to the project site, dust control, and construction vehicle staging to minimize impacts on the public.